miguel-guerrero/dstate/README.md

   see http://gtkwave.sourceforge.net

 - **yosys** : logic synthesis      (http://www.clifford.at/yosys)
-             required only if running GLS over generated code
+             used only if running GLS over generated code (make gls)

 # LICENSING